paramrathour/blog/pages/_posts/1970-01-01-hello-world.md

 Well, get ready for a time skip, if you thought I would be churning out blog posts now that I had everything setup, then oh boy, were you wrong.
 By now, I had became a ...

 ... slave to originality
 : There were so many ideas that I ditched because someone else had already done an amazing job on it, and I felt like I can barely improve upon it.
-Examples include the [self-help](https://shreyasnadkarni.medium.com/)ish stuff and the [philosophical deep dives](https://ksr.onl/blog/) made by my friends and also, the surprisingly intuitive and exciting [math articles](https://www.science4all.org/articles/) available on the internet.\
+Examples include the [self-help](https://shreyasnadkarni.medium.com/)ish stuff and the [philosophical deep dives](https://ksr.onl/blog/) made by my friends and also, the surprisingly intuitive and exciting math [articles](https://www.science4all.org/articles/) and [videos](https://www.youtube.com/playlist?list=PLkahZjV5wKe-Z1RP3ZiYwe8JSAolmqF9M)/[playlists](https://www.youtube.com/playlist?list=PLsdeQ7TnWVm_EQG1rmb34ZBYe5ohrkL3t) available on the internet.\
 Even for posts that looked generic, I gave them a unique twist to set them apart from the rest.

 ... slave to perfection